kubeshop/testkube/docs/docs/articles/step3-creating-first-test.md

 #### CLI
-You can run it manualy from your machine using the CLI as well, or from your CI/CD.
-Look [here](https://docs.testkube.io/articles/cicd-overview) for examples on how to setup our CI/CD system to trigger your tests.
+You can run tests manually from your machine using the CLI as well, or from your CI/CD.
+Visit [here](https://docs.testkube.io/articles/cicd-overview) for examples on how to setup our CI/CD system to trigger your tests.
 <img width="1896" alt="image" src="https://github.com/kubeshop/testkube/assets/13501228/6b5098d7-9b57-485d-8c5e-5f915f49d515">

 **Changing the Output Format**